 (9.1)

-where F is the luminous flux received after a length of path x in the atmosphere and F0 is the flux for x = 0.
+where F is the luminous flux received after a length of path x in the atmosphere, F0 is the flux for x = 0 and σ is the extinction coefficient per unit length.
 Differentiating, we obtain:

 (9.2)

 Note that this law is valid only for monochromatic light, but may be applied to a spectral flux to a good approximation.
 The transmission factor is: